 About AP Exams

 AP exams are given at the end of an AP course to assess your proficiency in the subject and your knowledge of the course material.
 They’re graded on a scale of 1 to 5, with 5 being the highest score.

 One of the greatest benefits of AP exams is that they have the potential to allow students to earn advanced standing or college credits for introductory college courses, thus bypassing intro college courses to either complete their undergraduate degrees sooner or take other courses.
 The exams range in length from 1½ hours to 3¼ hours, with most of the 38 tests lasting between two and three hours with short breaks.
 They’re comprised of two sections, multiple-choice, which comes first, and free response.

-Doing well on AP free response questions requires “deeper” knowledge of the subject matter – and the ability to synthesize that knowledge while analyzing documents, to respond to open-ended questions, and to craft essays.
+Doing well on AP free response questions requires “deeper” knowledge of the subject matter – and the ability to synthesize that knowledge while analyzing documents, responding to open-ended questions, and crafting essays.